electrickery/pd-tof/README.md

 <h2>tof</h2>

-<p>tof is written by Thomas Ouellet Fredericks around 2009 and probably GPL licensed.
+<p>tof is written by Thomas Ouellet Fredericks around 2009.
+Thomas allowed me to re-license the library, and the
+ 3-clause BSD license seemed most appropriate in the Puredata eco-system.
+Some objects however are derived from GPL licensed source code.

 <p>This git-fork of the Pure-data library tof is cloned from https://git.puredata.info/cgit/svn2git/libraries/tof.git,
 which is the svn-to-git from https://sourceforge.net/p/pure-data/svn/HEAD/tree/trunk/externals/tof/.

-<p>The initial changes were adding/recreating some separate directories for source and help files and replace the
-buildsystem by pd-lib-builder.
+<p>The initial change is replacing the build system by pd-lib-builder.
 This to simplify creation of a deken package of the libary.

 <p>These are the objects in the tof library:
 <dl>
 <dt>animate</dt>      <dd>abstraction around iemguts/canvasobjectposition</dd>
 <dt>argument</dt>     <dd>outputs arguments on bang</dd>
-<dt>arguments</dt>    <dd>outputs arguments on bang</dd>
+<dt>arguments</dt>    <dd>parses and outputs patch creation arguments on bang</dd>
 <dt>breakpoints~</dt> <dd>signal driven graphical envelope table editor / generator (based on ggee/envgen)</dd>
 <dt>breakpoints</dt>  <dd>message driven graphical envelope table editor / generator (based on ggee/envgen)</dd>
 <dt>common~</dt>      <dd>signal bus object</dd>